The-Wishlist-Co/docs/customersvcApi.md

 #### Update a customer by reference ID

 Update a customer by customer reference ID.
-TWC will lookup customer by its given reference ID
+TWC will lookup customer by the given reference ID

 | Endpoint| ```/api/v2/customers/customerRef={customerRef}```|
 |-----------|---------------|